joeLepper/bot_skit/README.md

 ## `bots.yml`

+TODO: Will need to better configure the passing of the header to the bot

 To use `bot_skit` you must specify a `bots.yml` file. `bots.yml` defines a list of `bot` objects which each look for and respond with a particular type of message.
 A `bot` object looks like this:

 ```yaml